Interior of a modern Illinois cannabis lounge with dim lighting and lounge seating

 Only if its city/county allows consumption areas.
 The state law allows it, but local approval is required.

-Does Illinois issue consumption lounge licenses statewide?
+Does Illinois issue cannabis consumption lounge licenses statewide?

 No dedicated state license.
 Instead, dispensaries or tobacco shops get endorsements/permits for a consumption area once local government approves.